 I paid £4,250 ($5,800 USD) for the full package, which includes airfare, registration, coach transfer, hypothetical medical care and the high-quality hotel that I happily crashed into after a long-awaited shower.

 The fee that does not include airfare or a fancy hotel is 3,190 euros.
 The extra that I paid was worth every penny, not having to worry about logistics, with the nice hotel after a week of sandy misery was pure bliss.

 Regardless of how much you pay, there will be moments when you’re going through hell in the Sahara where you question your sanity by asking yourself; “I actually paid for this?!”

 Extreme Sports Insurance For Marathon des Sables

 You are expected to have your own insurance for this event and need to do your due diligence beforehand.
-I use SafetyWing insurance for travelling around and living abroad.
-They are fantastic for that, but they do not cover endurance outdoor events.
+I use SafetyWing insurance for permanently travelling around and living abroad.
+They are fantastic for that, but they do not cover endurance outdoor events of this level.

 I went with ‘True Traveller’ Insurance, as the Marathon des Sables registration fee does not include insurance, however, it does include repatriation flights back to Europe (but not Trans-Atlantic flights).

 How Do I Sign Up To The MDS?

 I went on the official site for Marathon Des Sables (.co.uk) and registered there, which was a very simple process and an email confirmed my place pretty much straight away.
 But don’t waste any time if you’re serious, this is a limited-ticket event.